 What is a Razor Burn?

 You can describe it in many ways, but the definition is temporary “skin irritation.”
 When shaving goes wrong, you’re likely to form itchy red bumps, overall temporary redness and inflammation, and that burning, hot sensation that makes putting on clothes just torturous.
 Some people call it a “rash” rather than a burn, but either way, it’s a sign that you somehow agitated your skin when shaving.

 What causes this?
 It can be a number of things, but some of the more common culprits are a dull razor, too much pressure, shaving too fast, failing to use a gel or lotion, or incorrect preparation of the skin.

 How to Shave Safely

 Making your skin more comfortable involves two steps: shaving safely and treating any problems immediately.
 Here are a few tips to help you reduce your risk of suffering any irritation in the first place:

-- Exfoliate: Without regular exfoliation, shaving can leave trapped hairs behind, causing red, temporarily inflamed bumps.
+- Exfoliate.
+Without regular exfoliation, shaving can leave trapped hairs behind, causing red, temporarily inflamed bumps.
 You may be used to exfoliating your face, but not your legs or underarms.
 A day or two before shaving, try the Ayurvedic Facial Scrub mixed with water on your legs, and maybe a little under your arms as well, depending on how sensitive your skin is.
-It’s best not to exfoliate and shave the same day, however—too much for skin to handle.
+It’s best not to exfoliate and shave the same day, however, because it's too much for skin to handle.